Receiving Commissions: Registering a Non-Active Firm with RIBO

 • Articles of Incorporation

-• E&O policy or Certificate of Insurance from the active firm showing proof that the non-active firm has been added as an additional insured
+• E&O policy or Certificate of Insurance from the active firm showing proof that the non-active firm has been added as an additional insured.

 It is a good practice to confirm whether a potential employee or producer has a non-active firm registered under their name prior to hiring.
 It is important for you to remind the potential employee or producer to provide RIBO an updated Non-Active Member Undertaking with your signature and proof that their firm is named under the firm’s Professional Errors and Omissions policy.